GliderToolsCommunity/GliderTools/docs/contributing.rst

 1. Change the version in the setup.py file.
 Must be format YYYY.<release number>
 2. Create a release with a tag that has the same format as the version above.
 3. The distribution will be built automatically and pushed to PyPi
-4. The DOI will also be updated on Zenodo.
+4. The DOI will also be updated on Zenodo. (untested, see #165)